Test Case vs Test Scenario: What is the Difference?

 • Make sure the test case can be quickly grasped and executed by testers.

-• Master appropriate testing strategies and implement them.
+• Master appropriate testing strategies and implement them effectively.

-• Create a new test case ID each time.
+• Create a new test case ID for each test.

 • When conducting tests, refer to the requirements traceability matrix for clarity.